-->

 execution flow from Alien Labs

 Figure 2.
-Execution flow, retrieved from Alien Labs analysis.
+Execution flow, retrieved from LevelBlue Labs analysis.

 Guitmz gave this sample the name Ezuri, probably after the card with the same name from the card game “Magic: The Gathering.”
 This card has the capability to “Regenerate another target Elf,” reflecting the malware’s capability of loading and executing an ELF file in memory.